Skip to main content

 Learn methods of practice level productivity and service optimization.

-This modules content will give you a foundational knowledge of health care operations and methods of optimization.
-You’ll examine the provider-patient relationship and learn how a provider can improve performance measures for the patient by analyzing the different types of performance metrics such as patient-centric, operations, and financial measures.
-Through discussing the different types of inefficiencies such as waste, variability, and inflexibility, you’ll be able to optimize performance and service.
-You’ll also learn how to gauge patient flow by flow rate, flow time, and inventory, and be able to map processes using a flow diagram and a Gantt chart.
+By discussing inefficiencies such as waste, variability, and inflexibility, you’ll be able to optimize performance and service.
+You’ll also learn how to gauge patient flow by flow rate, flow time, inventory, and map processes using a flow diagram and a Gantt chart.

-CE earned in module 1: 2.25
+CE earned in Module 1: 2.25

 Learning Objectives and Topics: